top of page

 Registered education savings plan (RESP)

-The Registered Retirement Income Fund (RRIF) is a tax-efficient way to draw income from your retirement savings.
-It's a financial vehicle that offers flexibility and control over your retirement funds while ensuring a steady income stream during your retirement years.
+The Registered Retirement Income Fund (RRIF) is a tax-efficient vehicle designed to convert retirement savings into a structured income stream.
+It provides flexibility and control over how your funds are withdrawn, while ensuring a consistent source of income throughout your retirement years.

 04